joinpursuit/AC_4_Web/units/react/lessons/react_router_2/react_router_2.md

 #### Exclusive Routing using `<Switch>`

-If we want that only one of multiple `Route`s will be rendered, we can do so using the `Switch` component, provided by the `react-router-dom` library.
+If we want only one of multiple `Route`s to be rendered, we can use the `Switch` component provided by the `react-router-dom` library.
 The `Switch` component will _pick_ only one of the child `Route` components - whichever one matches the url first.
 For our `App` component, unless we provide the `exact` keyword for the Route where the `path` is `/`, it will always match (because of partial matching) and none of the other components would ever be rendered.
 It is possible to put the `Route` with that path last.
 However, it is better to be explicit regardless of the `Route` order and provide the `exact` attribute either way.

 #### `Home.js`